jbengtsson/thor-scsi-lib/install.rst

 sufficient.
 If it reports that one of the components is not sufficiently new, I recommend to follow the following steps:

-1. follow the instructions below required to make camke identify the component
+1. follow the instructions below required to make cmake identify the component
 2. After the cmake found the components  I recommend to